-There are ample reasons to shell out on a new graphics card.
-Maybe you took one glance at the system requirements for Star Wars Battlefront II and shed a single tear ailing GPU.
-Maybe you’re trying to cash in on the cryptocurrency mining craze.
+There are plenty of reasons to go out looking for the best graphics card deals.
+Maybe you took one glance at the system requirements for Far Cry 5 and shed a single tear for your ailing GPU.
+Perhaps you’re trying to make some cash on the side through cryptocurrency mining.

-Whatever the case may be, no one in their right mind wants to pay full price for a graphics card.
-The MSRP, or manufacturer’s suggested retail price, is often either exceeded or undercut by third parties to the point that there’s no longer a standard value.
-Instead, you have a market that’s so wildly variable in pricing that a lot of graphics cards have to go on sale to compete.
+Whatever you’re planning on doing with it, no one in their right mind wants to pay full price for a graphics card.
+The MSRP, or manufacturer’s suggested retail price, is often exceeded by third parties to the point where its wholly irrelevant to the value of the card.
+Instead, you have a market that’s so wildly variable in pricing, that finding the best graphics card deals can be extremely hard to find.

 That’s where we come in.
 Here at TechRadar we’ve searched far and wide for the best graphics card deals of the week, closely followed up by the best long-term graphics card deals that we don’t see going out of style anytime soon.
-For when you’re looking to introduce unwieldy amounts of graphical prowess to your gaming PC, keep reading.
+For when you’re looking to introduce unwieldy amounts of graphical prowess to your gaming PC, without spending a ton of money, keep reading.

 Best 4K graphics card deal